Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions: XAI for autonomous driving: A survey

-dataset \cite{zhan2019interaction} demonstrate the efficiency of the proposed technique and show that merging at highway on-ramps can be delineated by three interpretable internal states in terms of the absolute speed of a vehicle while merging. \\ Recently, Rjoub et al. \cite{rjoub2022explainable} have shown that federated deep reinforcement learning combined with XAI can lead to trusted autonomous driving.
+INTERACTION dataset \cite{zhan2019interaction} demonstrate the efficiency of the proposed technique and show that merging at highway on-ramps can be delineated by three interpretable internal states in terms of the absolute speed of a vehicle while merging. \\ Rjoub et al. \cite{rjoub2022explainable} have shown that federated deep RL combined with XAI can lead to trusted autonomous driving.
 They use a federated learning approach for decision-making and leverage edge computing that enables different devices to train an ML model in a collaborative manner.
 The model is first developed on the parameter server and further broadcasted to other devices.
-Then global ML methods intake updates from these devices regularly and the process continues until the model performs well enough on driving tasks. \\ Finally, within the RL context, a few studies have employed various forms of imitation learning techniques for explainable automated driving.
+Then, global ML methods intake updates from these devices regularly, and the process continues until the model performs well enough on driving tasks.
+Yang et al. \cite{yang2023leveraging} have also shown that an intrinsically interpretable RL agent for autonomous driving can be achieved via reward consistency aiming to resolve the gradient disconnection in reward-action mapping. \\ Finally, within the exploration via interaction context, a few studies have employed various forms of imitation learning (IL) techniques for explainable autonomous driving.
 Cultrera et al. \cite{cultrera2020explaining} present conditional imitation learning with an end-to-end visual attention model, which identifies those parts of images that have a higher influence on predictions.
-They test their architecture on the CARLA simulator \cite{dosovitskiy2017carla} on four tasks - go straight, turn left, turn right, and follow the lane.
-Their ablation study focused on box type importance and fixed grid analysis to get an attention map on the images shows that integrated imitation learning and attention model enables a car to drive safely and take actions and maneuvers in real-time. \\ Furthermore, Teng et al. \cite{teng2022hierarchical} propose hierarchical interpretable imitation learning (HIIL) technique that unifies bird eye view (BEV) mask with the steering angle to perform actions in complex situations as an end-to-end autonomous driving pipeline.
-They construct their method as a two-phase task: In the first phase, the pre-trained BEV model is used to interpret the driving environment.
-Then imitation learning takes the latent features of BEV mask from the first phase and combines them with a steering angle acquired through the Pure-Pursuit algorithm.
-The experiment performed on the CARLA simulator shows that the proposed method enhances the interpretability and robustness of driving in various circumstances. \\ In the most recent work, Renz et al. \cite{renz2022plant} introduce PlanT, a rigorous imitation-based learning approach that uses transformers for planning.
-PlanT is able to explain its action decision by recognizing the most-important object in its driving segment, and outperforms state-of-the-art work on CARLA's Longest6 Benchmark by 10 points (See \cite{PlanT2022} for a visual demonstration).
-It turns out that the recent success of deep neural network-based attention methods has a huge perspective on the explainability of driving actions.
+They test their architecture in the CARLA simulator on four tasks - go straight, turn left, turn right, and follow the lane.
+Their ablation study focused on box type importance and fixed grid analysis to get an attention map on the images shows that integrated imitation learning and attention model enables a car to drive safely and perform relevant maneuvers in real-time. \\ Leveraging vision for interpretability of an agent's actions, Teng et al. \cite{teng2022hierarchical} propose hierarchical interpretable IL (HIIL) technique